AndySomogyi/mechanica/docs/source/introduction.rst

 interactions.

-This presents a significant challenge, as simulation environments that make it simple to the end user to write models, without resorting to hard-coding C++ or FORTRAN usually are very limited in the level of flexibility they provide the end user.
+This presents a significant challenge, as simulation environments that make it simple for the end user to write models without resorting to hard-coding C++ or FORTRAN usually are very limited in the level of flexibility they provide the end user.
 For example, if users want to write a standard molecular dynamics model, there are many different, really good choices of simulation engines and